Pu Sae and Ya Sae: Legend

-Pu Sae and Ya Sae, however, found it impossible to abandon their primal nature entirely.
-They pleaded with the Buddha, asking for permission to eat human flesh at least once a year.
-The Buddha did not grant this request.
-The ogres then attempted to negotiate, gradually asking instead for animal flesh.
-The Buddha eventually told them to consult the local ruler regarding the matter and then departed, leaving behind a relic of his hair, which would later become enshrined at Wat Phra That Doi Kham.
-They received permission from the city ruler to eat buffalo once a year.
-This led to the establishment of a ritual involving the sacrifice of a young buffalo—specifically one with horns no longer than its ears—known as khwai khao kham (ควายเขาคำ).
-The meat of this buffalo is offered as a sacrifice to the spirits of Pu Sae and Ya Sae annually on the 14th waxing moon day of the ninth month in the Northern Thai lunar calendar.
-In exchange for this annual offering, the two giants swore an oath to protect the city of Chiang Mai, its people, and the Buddhist faith for 5,000 years.
-After their deaths, they became powerful guardian spirits, or arak, whose influence over the well-being of the region necessitates the fulfillment of this ancient pact through an annual sacrificial feast.
+According to the legend, Pu Sae and Ya Sae were unable to give up their desire to eat human flesh.
+They asked the Buddha for permission to eat it once a year, but he refused.
+They then asked for permission to eat animal flesh instead.
+The Buddha told them to consult the local ruler and left a hair relic, which was later enshrined at Wat Phra That Doi Kham.
+The city ruler eventually allowed them to eat a buffalo once a year.

+This tradition is associated with the sacrifice of a young buffalo known as khwai khao kham (ควายเขาคำ), specifically one whose horns are no longer than its ears.
+The buffalo is offered to Pu Sae and Ya Sae on the 14th waxing moon day of the ninth month of the Northern Thai lunar calendar.
+In return, the two spirits are said to have promised to protect Chiang Mai, its inhabitants, and Buddhism for 5,000 years.
+After their deaths, they became guardian spirits, or arak.
+The annual offering is regarded as a continuation of the agreement between the spirits and the city.